PatD/react-adventure-game-engine/README.md

 #### The engine itself handles

+#### Built in keyboard controls
-* Keyboard controls - In the spirit of the 1980s, this engine is strictly keyboard driven.
+In the spirit of the 1980s, this engine is strictly keyboard driven.
 No mouse support is provided.
 The engine's functions are coded to suport:
   * Tab key opens the inventory (and any other key closes it)
   * The Escape key:
     * Opens the main menu